MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

 This feature gives administrative control to hide the export functionality for comments at the program level.
 With this feature enabled, users can't generate or export the comments section of a feedback report for any cycle of this program.

 The feature enhances confidentiality measures within your organization.
 It decreases the risk posed by malicious actors who may attempt to de-anonymize survey data.
-It limits their ability to  match a specific comment with a survey respondant.
+It limits their ability to  match a specific comment with a survey respondent.

 ### Enabling Comments report export

-For comments report generation and export, this process has been set up:
+For comments report generation and export enablement, this process is set up:

 From the admin dashboard: **Configuration** symbol > **Survey Programs** > **Select Survey Program** > **Program Setup** > **Reporting** > **Role**
 - The toggle reads **ON,** which is the default setting.